-- Project run by the Royal Society for Public Health, in partnership with Locality, a national network supporting community organisations.
+- Project run by the Royal Society for Public Health in partnership with Locality, a national network supporting community organisations.

-The communities that we live in and our social networks over our lifetime have a significant impact on our health and on health inequalities.
+The communities that we live in and our social networks have a significant impact on our health and on health inequalities.
 In more deprived communities, almost half of people report severe lack of social networks and support, and there are high levels of chronic loneliness; making people who are at greater risk less resilient to the health effects of social and economic disadvantage.

 There is evidence that a strong community spirit can help address health inequalities.
 In areas affected by poverty and other forms of social disadvantage, strong and supportive relationships have been found to be a buffer against worse health outcomes.

 This project explored how community spirit can be raised and improved in areas where it is needed the most.
 Through reviewing the existing literature and gathering the views of experts and members of the public, and the experiences and ideas of community organisations, a framework was created: the Community Spirit Level.
 This provides communities and those working with them (such as grassroots organisations, anchor institutions, NHS teams and local authorities) with practical, step-by-step guidance and inspiration about how they can reflect on, and improve, community spirit in a systematic way.